 - The cover Letter shall be Short and to the Point, and Formal.
 The Letter could end with the expression of the hope of receiving a favorable response.

-Preparation for Interview before face:
+Preparation for face-to-face Interview

 Tips for Interview :